-Geisinger’s Neurology Residency program offers both a longitudinal and a block curriculum, allowing you to develop an integrated approach to patient care.
+Geisinger’s Neurology Residency program offers a curriculum that allows you to develop an integrated approach to patient care.

 Innovative experiences such as well-being initiatives, residents as teachers, quality improvement, simulation, standardized patient communication workshops and orientation boot camp will all be woven throughout your clinical training.

 - Cognitive neurology

 - Headache medicine

 The goal of the Foundations of Neuroscience course is to help you develop a detailed knowledge of neuroscience, neuroanatomy and neuropharmacology.
 Extensive and detailed correlation with clinical syndromes and neuroimaging is stressed.
 This three-week course is attended by our PGY2 and PGY4 residents.

 Residents are permitted to schedule away rotations at other institutions for experiences not available at Geisinger.